 Don't like green?
 It's available in several colors (and sizes).

-Give your garden a touch of whimsy with the ladybug watering can (at right).
+Give your home or porch a touch of whimsy with the ladybug watering can (at right).

-Crafted of steel, this ladybug is practically a work of art.
-Painted in red, black and white, with shiny glass marble eyes and curly metal eyelashes to give it personality.
+Handcrafted of metal, this ladybug is practically a work of art.
+Painted in red and black, with shiny eyes and curly metal antennae to give it personality.